ProxityStudios/discord-bot-starter-ts/README.md

 npm start
 ```

-This will compile the TypeScript code into JavaScript and start the bot using `ts-node`.
+Compiles TypeScript to JavaScript and starts the bot using `ts-node`.

 ## Features